matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 fruit.
 Next break, peanut butter and jelly sandwich.
 Next break, crackers.
 Next break, ice cream.
 And on, and on, and on.

-I do not mean to belittle anyone who has an actual medical diagnosis of addition; I am not medically classified and I am not a doctor.
-But if you cannot control your intake and you do your worst out of sight, that sounds to me like an addiction, no?
+I do not mean to belittle anyone or minimize the issues and problems of anyone who has an actual medical diagnosis of addition; I am not medically qualified to make such diagnoses.
+But if you cannot control your intake of a substance and you do your worst consumption out of sight, that sounds to me like an addiction, no?

 So, what do you do?
 You cannot stop eating, right?
 Of course, but look at
 alcoholism: you can still drink, just not alcohol.
 That is the path I took: I